dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 10, 2021
+* Convert events to use change vs keydown for right-click paste

 ## January 9, 2021
 * name changes of text widget for consistency
 * Enable editing of HTML of the text / html widget